helium/HIP/0104-finetune-hip17-parameters-to-tackle-density.md

 - Category: Technical
 - Original HIP PR: [#830](https://github.com/helium/HIP/pull/830)
 - Tracking Issue: [#838](https://github.com/helium/HIP/issues/838)
+- Networks affected: IOT
 - Vote Requirements: veIOT Holders

 ## Summary

-This proposal aims to modify HIP17's hex density-based transmit reward scaling, focusing on addressing the increased hotspot density in urban areas.
+This proposal aims to modify the IOT LoRaWAN Networks HIP17's hex density-based transmit reward scaling, focusing on addressing the increased hotspot density in urban areas.
 The key objective is to enhance the share of rural areas in the reward pool, with the broader goal of improving the overall coverage of the Helium network.
-This adjustment is intended to respond to the evolving distribution of hotspots, ensuring a more balanced and widespread network deployment.
+This adjustment is intended to respond to the evolving distribution of IOT hotspots, ensuring a more balanced and widespread network deployment.

 ## Motivation

 The motivation for revising HIP17 stems from the evolving landscape of the Helium network, particularly the rapid growth in the number of hotspots, especially in urban areas.
-When HIP17 was initially implemented, its parameters were designed to scale down Proof of Coverage (PoC) rewards with increasing hotspot density, allowing a certain level of redundant coverage.
+When [HIP17 was initially implemented](https://docs.helium.com/devblog/2020/12/09/blockchain-release-hip-17/), its parameters were designed to scale down IOT Proof of Coverage (PoC) rewards with increasing hotspot density, allowing a certain level of redundant coverage.
 However, as the network has expanded over the years, these parameters have not been updated to reflect the changing dynamics.
 Consequently, this has led to an imbalance, with city centers, now densely populated with hotspots, garnering a larger share of PoC rewards.
 This disproportionate reward distribution is not conducive to expanding network coverage into rural areas, as it provides little incentive for deployers to install hotspots outside urban centers.

 The proposed adjustments to HIP17 seek to address this issue by recalibrating its parameters, thereby aiming to enhance the share of rural areas in the PoC reward pool and encouraging a more evenly distributed network growth.

 ## Stakeholders

-This HIP impacts all hotspot owners by revising the transmit scaling algorithm, which in turn affects the distribution of PoC rewards.
+This HIP impacts all IOT hotspot owners by revising the transmit scaling algorithm, which in turn affects the distribution of PoC rewards.
 It is anticipated that areas with higher hotspot density, typically city centers, will experience more significant scaling down of rewards.
 This change aims to shift the balance, potentially increasing PoC rewards in less dense, rural areas.

 ## Detailed Explanation